Convergence properties of weighted particle islands with application to the double bootstrap algorithm: Introduction

 \section{Introduction}

 This paper discusses approaches to parallelization of \emph{sequential Monte Carlo} (SMC) methods (or \emph{particle filters}) approximating normalized \emph{Feynman-Kac distribution flows}.
 At present, SMC methods are used successfully for online sampling from sequences of complex distributions in a wide range of applications, including nonlinear filtering, signal processing, data assimilation \cite[see, e.g.,][and the references therein]{doucet:defreitas:gordon:2001, chopin:2002, ristic:arulampalam:gordon:2004, cappe:moulines:2005, crisan:rozovskii:2011}, and rare event analysis \cite{delmoral:garnier:2005, cerou:delmoral:furon:guyader:2012}.
-These algorithms evolve, recursively and randomly in time, a sample of random draws, \emph{particles}, with associated \emph{importance weights}, and the Feynman-Kac distribution flow is approximated by the weighted empirical measures associated with this sample.
+These algorithms evolve, recursively and randomly in time, a sample of random draws, \emph{particles}, with associated \emph{importance weights}.
 The particle cloud is updated through \emph{selection} and \emph{mutation} operations, where the former duplicates or eliminates, through resampling, particles with large or small importance weights, respectively, while the latter disseminates randomly the particles over the state space and updates accordingly the importance weights for further selection.

+SMC methods are computationally intensive, which may be critical in online applications.
+In particular, since the particle interaction enforced by the selection operation is of ``global'' nature (as it draws, with replacement, each particle from the entire particle population rather than from a subset of the same), running SMC methods in parallel on multicore processors is not straightforward.
+A natural ideal, which is the basis also for the present paper, is to parallelize the algorithm by, instead of considering a single batch of $\N$ particles, simply dividing the particle population into $\Nis$ batches of each $\Nin$ particles (i.e., $\N = \Nis \Nin$), where each batch is referred to as a \emph{particle island} (or simply an \emph{island}).

+Parallel implementation of SMC was first proposed in \cite{bolic:djuric:hong:2005} in the form of an algorithm referred to as the \emph{local exchange particle filter} (LEPF), in which groups of particles are spread across computational units.
+This algorithm was later improved in \cite{balasingam:bolic:djuric:miguez:2011} (see also \cite{heine:whiteley:2015} where a detailed convergence analysis of the LEPF is carried out).
+As indicated by the almost $300$ Google Scholar citations at the time of writing, the LEPF has triggered a substantial interest in parallelization of SMC.
+Most notably, variations of the LEPF are found in the contexts of multitarget tracking \cite{sutharsan:kirubaraja:lang:2012}, optical tracking \cite{sankaranarayanan:srivastava:chellappa:2008}, and state estimation \cite{rosen:medvedev:2013}.